TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 11/Daniel 11.3.md

 ---

-And a mighty king shall stand up, that shall rule with great dominion, and do according to his will.
+A mighty king shall stand up, who shall rule with great dominion, and do according to his will.